sanderstad/powershellbyexample/content/post/variable-scopes.md

 weight: 130
 ---

 When you create a variable, alias or a function in PowerShell, it is only available in the current scope where it was created.
 For example, when you create a variable in a function, it is only available in the function.
 When you create a variable in a script, it is available in the script and all functions in the script.

-There is a way to these items available outside it's current scope.
+There is a way to make these items available outside it's current scope.

 ## Local

 The local scope is relative to whatever context the code runs in at the time.